RedhawkSDR/transceiver-api/fei_3.0/README.md

 ### RX_ARRAY

-A device that aggregates multiple coherent receivers (RX or ABOT)
+A device that aggregates multiple coherent receivers (RX, ARDC, or ABOT)

 Minimum ports: